codaamok/Get-CMUnusedSources/README.md

 I honestly love that [PSWriteHTML](https://github.com/EvotecIT/PSWriteHTML) exists.

-See an example of the HTML report attached to this repository.
+See an example of the HTML report [here](https://www.cookadam.co.uk/Get-CMUnusedSources_ExampleHTMLReport.html).

 You'll see four tabs each presenting a different view on the results.
 In each of the tabs you'll be able that view to Excel, CSV or PDF and filter the results within the browser using the search box at the top right - the criteria applies to all columns.